THE J.M. SCHOTT & WILLIAM C. SCHOTT FAMILIES

 J. M. SCHOTT

 A Possible Early Schott & Riedlin Connection.
 It is curious that both J.M.
 Schott and William Riedlin arrived in Cincinnati possibly in the same year (1870) and both lived in the OTR.
 However, J.M. was about fifteen years older than William and had four children before William became married in 1877.
 Whether they knew each other before William moved to Covington, KY, in 1882 is unknown.
 Even though the OTR had thousands of inhabitants and some 300 saloons, it is possible that the two men may have been at least acquainted with each other in the 1870s as they both owned saloons.
 After William Riedlin became involved with the Bavarian Brewing Co. in the 1880s, it appears the brewery became a customer of the cooperage.
 This would have meant these two men would have had some familiarity with one another in the 1880s or 1890s, if not earlier.
-It's highly possible that Will Schott and Lucia Riedlin met through acquaintances who were directly or indirectly connected to their family businesses.
+It is likely that Will Schott and Lucia Riedlin met through acquaintances who were directly or indirectly connected to their family businesses.

 THE J.M.
 SCHOTT FAMILY

-John Michael and Elise Schott had nine children, seven surviving childhood, which included five sons and two daughters.
+John Michael and Elise Schott had nine children, seven surviving childhood, including five sons and two daughters.
 Shown on the side photo left to right is; George, Lou, John Michael, John Michael, Jr., Dorothea (Dora), William C. (Will), Christian (Chris), Elizabeth (Elise) and Magdalena (Lena).
 There was a wide range in the age of the children of about 20 years.
 Dora was the only child born in Germany, in 1865.
 Chris and John were born in New York City in 1867 and 1869.
 The other children were born in Cincinnati.
 Will wast the youngest child born in 1884.
 The photo on the side was taken in the early 1890s.

 THE THREE YOUNGEST SCHOTT SONS

 William Charles Schott, the youngest of the Schott clan, known by family and friends as Will, was born on January 3, 1884.
 The pictures on the left are when he was at the age of about 3 and 10 years.
 Will was born almost 20 years after his parents had their first child and 18 years after they arrived in the U.S. from Germany.
 By the time Will was a boy, his father and older brothers had secured economic and housing stability for their family.
 However, like everyone in the family, Will was expected to contribute.
 As a boy, he would clean the bar, including the brass spittoons.
-As he became older, he was a bartender, where the saloon featured Moerlein beer.
+As he became older, he was a bartender.
 (See the photo below right.)
 Will also worked for the cooperage firm when he was in school, and afterwards.

 THE J. M. SCHOTT SALOON